Woman in abduction video found safe

 The incident began early Thursday, when the 28-year-old woman knocked on the door of a home in the town of Richmond Hill, Ont.

-Police say the door wasn't answered, but a man emerged from a car parked in the driveway, had an altercation with the woman and dragged her back to the vehicle by her hair.
+Police say the door wasn't answered, but a man emerged from a car parked on the street in front of the house, had an altercation with the woman and dragged her back to the vehicle by her hair.

 They say the man appeared to be armed and could be heard on the video threatening to kill the woman.